Chapter Seven · Practical Steps

 Alliant Credit Union

 Must join Alliant first via $5 donation to Foster Care to Success (done during application).
-High-yield rate (3.10% APY) available immediately.
+3.10% APY available immediately.

 Chase First Banking

-Parent must have a qualifying Chase checking account.
+Parent needs a qualifying Chase checking account.
 Both parent and child should visit the branch.
-Debit card arrives by mail within 5-7 days.
+Debit card by mail in 5-7 days.

 Greenlight

 Download the Greenlight app and create a parent account.
 Add children within the app.
-Debit card ships within 7-10 business days.
-Monthly subscription starts immediately ($5.99-$14.98/mo).
+Debit card ships in 7-10 days.
+Subscription starts immediately ($5.99 to $14.98/mo).

 Copper Banking

 Download the Copper app.
 Free basic plan.
-Debit card ships within 7-10 days.
-Parent and child each have their own app login.
+Debit card ships in 7-10 days.
+Parent and child each have their own login.

 |---|---|---|---|